-To check the ProTech control thoroughly, troubleshoot each unit (A, B, and C) separately.
+To check the ProTech thoroughly, troubleshoot each unit (A, B, and C) separately.
 A unit consists of one complete speed-sensing circuit, including the power supply, I/O module, and display board.

-Symptom Cause Remedy Prime mover overspeeds after operating at rated speed for some time Prime mover Check for proper operation of the prime-mover fuel system.
-If actuator moves toward minimum fuel during overspeed, problem is in the fuel system.
-Prime mover does not trip on overspeed Power is not applied to an energized-to-trip ProTech model Apply power to all ProTech units.
-The ProTech device is not connected or is incorrectly connected to the external actuating system Check that the ProTech device is installed properly.
-Incorrect set point values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify that they are appropriate for prime mover and the individual MPUs.
+Symptom Cause Remedy Prime mover overspeeds after operating at rated speed for some time Prime mover Check for proper operation of the prime- mover fuel system; if actuator moves toward minimum fuel during overspeed, problem is in the fuel system.
+Prime mover does not trip on overspeed The ProTech device is not connected or is incorrectly connected to the external actuating system Check that the ProTech device is installed properly.
+Incorrect setpoint values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify they're appropriate for prime mover and the individual MPUs.
 If two or more units show a TRIPPED indication, the cause is the external actuating system down-line from the ProTech device Check for incorrect field wiring and inoperable or incorrectly calibrated actuating equipment.
-Prime mover trips inappropriately Loss of power to a de- energize-to-trip ProTech unit Apply power to all units.
-More than one unit has been overspeed tested at one time Reset the units.
-Incorrect set point values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify that they are appropriate for prime mover and the individual MPUs.

-Symptom Cause Remedy Inappropriate trip during start-up Contact input was left open and TIMER STARTS ON RESET option is set to "Yes" If contact input is not used, jumper together TB5-14 and TB5-15 of each unit.
-Incorrect set point values configured for one or more units Prime mover is not ramping to configured speed in the allotted time.
+Prime mover trips inappropriately More than one unit has been overspeed tested at one time Reset the units.
+Incorrect setpoint values configured for one or more units Check the MPU GEAR TEETH and TRIP SPEED SETPOINT configurations for each unit to verify they're appropriate for prime mover and the individual MPUs.
+Inappropriate trip during start-up Incorrect setpoint values configured for one or more units Prime mover is not ramping to configured speed in the allotted time.
 Verify that the MPU FAIL SETPOINT and MPU FAIL TIMEOUT are appropriate for the prime mover.
 Incorrect MPU signal Check that all MPUs are correctly wired to the ProTech device and are functioning properly.
 Inappropriate trip.
-EEPROM doesn't respond Reset the unit.
-Hardware fault annunciated correctly If fault continues, replace unit (see "User Repairs" section below).
+Hardware fault annunciated EEPROM doesn't respond correctly Reset the unit.
+If fault continues, replace unit. (see "User Repairs" section below).
 Inappropriate trip.
-Interlock fault annunciated Internal cables aren't connected correctly Check ProTech internal cabling and installation procedure.
+Interlock fault annunciated Cables aren't connected correctly Check ProTech cabling and installation procedure.
 Inappropriate trip.
-The ProTech microcontroller Replace the entire unit (see CPU FAIL LED lit Prime mover is not functioning One or more de-energize to "User Repairs" section below).
-Check power supply fuses, won't start trip units do not have power wiring, and power sources. , and the state of One or more ProTech units need to be reset Press the RESET key.
-A de-energized-to-trip ProTech model is installed when an energized-to-trip model is appropriate-or vice versa Verify the type of ProTech model in Chapter 1.
+CPU FAIL LED lit The ProTech microcontroller is not functioning Replace the entire unit (see "User Repairs" section below).

+Symptom Cause Remedy Prime mover One or more ProTech units do not Check power supply fuses, wiring, and won't start have power power sources.
+One or more ProTech units need to be reset Press the RESET pad.
 Actuating wiring from the ProTech device is incorrect Check actuating system for proper normally open or normally closed wiring.
-Unit has LCD display, but no LEDs display-or vice versa Unit is faulty Replace the entire unit (see "User Repairs" section below).
-Unit has neither LCD nor LED Unit has no power Check that power is applied to the unit. display Power supply fuses need to be replaced Replace unit's power supply board fuse (see "User Repairs" section below).
-Power supply board is faulty Replace the entire unit (see "User Repairs" section below).
-Unit is not operating; STATUS 1 & 2 and TRIPPED are illuminated Unit needs to be reset Press the RESET key.
+Unit has LCD display, but no LEDs display - or vice versa Unit is faulty Replace the entire unit. (see "User Repairs" section below).
+Unit has neither LCD Unit has no power Check that power is applied to the unit. nor LED display Power supply fuses need to be replaced Replace unit's power supply board fuse. (see "User Repairs" section below).
+Power supply board is faulty Replace the entire unit. (see "User Repairs" section below).
+Unit is not operating; STATUS 1 & 2 and TRIPPED are illuminated Unit needs to be reset Press the RESET pad.
 Unit won't RESET Remote RESET contacts are closed Check that the remote RESET operates as a momentary contact.